 I know what they mean, I hear what they are saying, but personally I don’t think the time is good or bad.
 Beyond this rudimentary classification, how we see what we do makes all the difference to our happiness.
 A while ago I wrote a post on this (read it here).
 When what is happening to us is inconvenient, we see it as bad and when life goes according to us, we call it good.
 This is a sorry and an incomplete definition.

 This duality of categorizing everything in absolutes, in good-bad is a dangerous and an extremely limited view.
 Is summer good or winter bad, spring good and autumn bad?
 It all depends on our needs and our wants.
-Those who love snowboarding wait for winters and those who want skateboarding crave for summers.
+Those who love snowboarding wait for winter and those who want skateboarding crave for the summer.
 I can’t tell you precisely why you are going through what you are.
 It may be because of your choices, your skills or simply the circumstances.
-But, I can tell you with absolute certainty when will your bad time end.
+But, I can tell you with absolute certainty when your bad time will end.
 Read on.

 Everything is impermanent, transient, and interdependent.
 It’s a passing phase.
-It is unreasonable, even foolish, to expect that time will always be “good”.
+It is unreasonable, even foolish, to expect that time will always be ‘good’.
 Time, like nature, like everything else in our infinite universe, moves indiscriminately.
-Sun doesn’t say I’ll shine brighter here or lighter there because this is what people want, or because this is what I want.
+The sun doesn’t say I’ll shine brighter here or lighter there because this is what people want, or because this is what I want.
 It just shines.

 In a busy marketplace, Mulla Nasrudin sold his aging donkey to a young man for thirty dinars.
 The new buyer began auctioning the animal right away.

 “Here’s a chance of a lifetime,” he hollered.
 “What a beautiful donkey!
 Quiet and hardworking!
 Look at his strong white teeth!
 Ah, these soft eyes!”

 He continued to glorify the donkey with unearthly praises.